uio-bmi/immuneML/docs/source/installation/install_with_package_manager.rst

   pip install -r requirements_DeepRC.txt --no-dependencies

-6. Optionally, if you want to use the :ref:`CompAIRRDistanceEncoder` or :ref:`CompAIRRSequenceAbundanceEncoder`, you have to install the C++ tool `CompAIRR <https://github.com/uio-bmi/compairr>`_.
+6. Optionally, if you want to use the :ref:`CompAIRRDistance` or :ref:`CompAIRRSequenceAbundance` encoder, you have to install the C++ tool `CompAIRR <https://github.com/uio-bmi/compairr>`_.
 The easiest way to do this is by cloning CompAIRR from GitHub and installing it using :code:`make` in the main folder:

 .. code-block:: console